-In the second part of this paper, we will apply Reilly's formula to obtain some lower bounds for the first nonzero eigenvalue of the Hodge Laplacian acting on differential forms on the boundary $\Sigma$ of a Riemannian manifold $(N,g)$ whose Ricci curvature is bounded from below.
-Our main results, Theorem \ref{thm: lambda form} and \ref{thm: all}, are natural extensions of the results of Escobar \cite{escobar1999isoperimetric}, Xia \cite{xia1997rigidity}, Wang-Xia \cite{wang2009sharp} and Raulot-Savo \cite{raulot2011reilly}.
-For example, in Theorem \ref{thm: all} we extend the results of Xia \cite{xia1997rigidity} and Raulot-Savo \cite{raulot2011reilly}: \begin{theorem} Let $(N^n,g)$ be a compact orientable Riemannian manifold with boundary $\Sigma$.
+In this paper, we obtain some sharp lower bounds for the first nonzero Hodge Laplacian eigenvalue and also Steklov eigenvalue for differential forms on a boundary $\Sigma$ of a compact Riemannian manifold $(N,g)$ in terms of the extrinsic curvature of $\Sigma$ and the intrinsic curvature of $N$.
+The main tools we use are Hodge theory and a Reilly formula (\cite{raulot2011reilly}) for differential forms on a manifold with boundary.
+Our main results, Theorem \ref{thm: lambda form} and \ref{thm: all}, are generalizations of the results of Choi-Wang \cite{choi1983first}, Escobar \cite{escobar1999isoperimetric}, Xia \cite{xia1997rigidity}, Wang-Xia \cite{wang2009sharp} and Raulot-Savo \cite{raulot2011reilly}.
+For instance, in Theorem \ref{thm: lambda form} we generalize the results of Xia \cite{xia1997rigidity} and Raulot-Savo \cite{raulot2011reilly}: \begin{theorem} Let $(N^n,g)$ be a compact orientable Riemannian manifold with boundary $\Sigma$.
 Suppose the Bochner curvature $W^r$ or $W^{n-r}$ on $N$ is bounded from below by $k\ge0$.
 Assume that the lowest $q$-curvature $s_q$ of $\Sigma$ is nonnegative, where $q=\min\{r,n-r\}$.
 Then for $1\le r\le n-1$, we have

 where $\lambda_{1,r}'$ (resp. $\lambda_{1,r}''$) is the first nonzero eigenvalue of the Hodge Laplacian on the exact (resp. co-exact) $r$-forms on $\Sigma$.
 The equality can hold only when $k=0$, with the $r$-curvatures and the $(n-r)$-curvatures being positive constants.
-If, furthermore, $(N,g)$ has non-negative Ricci curvature, then the equality holds if and only if $(N,g)$ is isometric to a Euclidean ball.
-The condition on Ricci curvature can be removed if $r=1$ or $n-1$. \end{theorem}
+If, furthermore, $(N,g)$ has non-negative Ricci curvature, then the equality holds if and only if $(N,g)$ is isometric to a Euclidean ball. \end{theorem}

-The notions $W^r$ and $s_r$ will be explained in Section \ref{sec: eigenv}.
-Let us just mention that when $r=1$, $s_1$ is the minimum eigenvalue of the second fundamental form of $\Sigma$ and $s_{n-1}$ is the minimum of its mean curvature, $W^1$ is just the Ricci curvature and $\lambda_1=\lambda_{1,0}''$ is the first nonzero eigenvalue of the Laplacian on functions on $\Sigma$.
+The curvatures $W^r$ and $s_r$ will be explained in Section \ref{sec: eigenv}.
+When $r=1$, $s_1$ is the minimum eigenvalue of the second fundamental form of $\Sigma$ and $s_{n-1}$ is the minimum of its mean curvature, $W^1$ is just the Ricci curvature and $\lambda_1=\lambda_{1,0}''$ is the first nonzero eigenvalue of the Laplacian on functions on $\Sigma$.